LIU063/YitongLIU/2023-Autumn/Group-1/Yonghong-Liu/note.md

    2) H. Zhang, C. Yang and B. Dai, "A Finite Blocklength Approach for Wireless Hierarchical Federated Learning in the Presence of Physical Layer Security," IEEE INFOCOM 2023 - IEEE Conference on Computer Communications Workshops (INFOCOM WKSHPS)

-   3)S. Zheng, C. Shen and X. Chen, "Design and Analysis of Uplink and Downlink Communications for Federated Learning," in IEEE Journal on Selected Areas in Communications
+   3) S. Zheng, C. Shen and X. Chen, "Design and Analysis of Uplink and Downlink Communications for Federated Learning," in IEEE Journal on Selected Areas in Communications

 # 下周安排